arsenvlad/azure-functions-siteextensions/README.md

 # Generate Basic authentication header using the credentials of the function app instance.
 basicAuth=`echo -n "$userName:$userPWD" | base64 -w 0`

-# Create Kudo API endpoint for site extensions.
+# Create Kudu API endpoint for site extensions.
 siteExtensionUrl=https://$publishUrl/api/siteextensions/$siteExtensionName
 echo "Publishing $siteExtensionUrl"

 # If the extension was already installed, for example, via the Bicep template, delete it.
 az rest --url $siteExtensionUrl --method DELETE --headers "Authorization=Basic $basicAuth" -o json

 # Install the extension.
 This call will take at least 35 seconds.
-We cannot make other calls to the Kudo endpoint while site extension is being installed.
+We cannot make other calls to the Kudu endpoint while site extension is being installed.
 time az rest --url $siteExtensionUrl --method PUT --headers "Authorization=Basic $basicAuth" -o json

 # Get the installed extension.